27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 9| Bring Out Your Inner Nerd At Frost Museum Of Science

-Frost Science Museum opened in mid-2017 the facility includes exhibitions across six levels inside their North and West Wings.
+The Frost Science Museum opened in mid-2017.
+The facility includes exhibitions across six levels inside its North and West Wings.
 The star of the museum is the 500,000-gallon aquarium that extends up to three levels.
 On the rooftop, you can stargaze and explore the urban garden and wildlife.

 Address: 1101 Biscayne Blvd, Miami, FL 33132